Skip to the main content

 Duties

-Diagnostic medical sonographers work as part of a health care team.
-The team may include doctors, nurses and other medical technologists.
+Diagnostic medical sonographers work as part of a health-care team.
+The team may include doctors, nurses, and other medical technologists.
 Ultrasound is used to:

-• monitor pregnancies
+• Monitor pregnancies

-In general, they:
+In general, sonographers:

-• review and combine information (from patient history, physical exams and supporting clinical data) to help with diagnoses
+• Review and combine information from patient history, physical exams, and supporting clinical data to help with diagnoses

 Working Conditions